Programs for Parents

 Parents are encouraged to help their children with homework by: establishing a regular, and amenable routine; being interested in and discussing children’s homework; and supervising, signing and checking homework if requested.
 If the child does not know, or has forgotten a process, please check with the class teacher to ensure the parent’s explanations and methods are the same as those taught in the classroom.
 Should you have any concerns or queries regarding homework, please contact your child’s teacher.

 Family Life Program: This program is held every two years.
-Our next program operates in 2019.
+Our next program will operate in 2019.
 There are 3 sessions: One for Yr 1-2 (5.45 pm), Yr 3-4 (7.00 pm), Yr 5-6 (8.15 pm) in our library.
-The Family Life programs support parents to help their children learn about aspects of human sexuality.
+The Family Life programs support parents to help their children learn about aspects of human sexual